Sales & Trading vs Investment Banking: How to Pick the Best Internship or Job

 When we last looked at sales & trading vs investment banking, I tried to maintain a neutral tone and explain the trade-offs of each one.

-This time around, that’s much tougher because it’s more difficult to make a credible case for S&T.
+This time around, it’s more difficult to make a credible case for S&T.

 I don’t think sales & trading will go away anytime soon, but it has become more of a specialized opportunity.